 Gran Turismo is a franchise that’s synonymous with the Sony PlayStation at this point.
 This is why the official confirmation of an actual Gran Turismo sequel was arguably the worst-kept secret of the entire PS5 showcase.

 The first numbered release since Gran Turismo 6 seven years ago in 2013, Gran Turismo 7 will be our first look at just how far Polyphony Digital can push the newly-minted PS5 to its limits.
 Of course, we doubt that they’d be able to bring the new console down to its knees.
 Although, we would love for that to happen.
-Because, if it does, it wil lake for arguably the most realistic driving sim to-date.
+Because, if it does, it will make for arguably the most realistic driving sim to-date.

 Whether or not Gran Turismo 7 will be a glorified tech demo is not something we can say for sure just yet.